gatsbyjs/gatsby/CONTRIBUTING.md

 * Run `yarn run watch` to do an initial build of all packages and watch for changes to packages' source code and compile changes on the fly as you work.
-* Use the `gatsby-dev` command at the site you're working on to copy built files from package(s) you're working on to a Gatsby site.
-In each site you want to work on, run `gatsby-dev` and as arguments, pass a space-seperated list of packages e.g.  `gatsby-dev gatsby gatsby-typegen-remark`.
-The first time you run the command, you'll also need to set the path to your cloned repository.
+* Use the `gatsby-dev` command to copy files from your cloned copy of Gatsby to test Gatsby sites.
+To use, go to a site you want to work on and run `gatsby-dev`.
+This will copy over the built version of every gatsby package the site is using.
+Note: the first time you run the command, you'll also need to set the path to clone of the Gatsby repository.
 * Add tests and code for your changes.
 * Once you‘re done, make sure all tests still pass: `yarn test`
 * Commit and push to your fork.